 17. Ashland University

 Founded in 1878, Ashland University is a private institution with a non–denominational Christian heritage.
 Distance learners can pursue associate, bachelor’s, and master’s degrees through this online school in Ohio.
 Degree candidates interested in criminal justice, communications studies, nursing, and education can find several degree options at Ashland.
 Ashland offers some degrees in a hybrid format, including courses hosted by its theological seminary.
 Students enrolled in hybrid courses take a combination of online classes and face–to–face courses at the university’s Detroit, Cleveland, Columbus, or Ashland campuses.

 Ashland offers special online guides for adult and online undergraduate students applying for financial aid.
 In most cases, Ashland help these learners secure need–based federal funding and/or private education loans.

-Ashland is regionally accredited by the Higher Learning Commission.
-The school is also accredited by the Association of Theological Schools.
+Ashland University is regionally accredited by the Higher Learning Commission (HLC).

 18. Mount Carmel College of Nursing

 Located in Columbus, Mount Carmel College of Nursing is a Catholic school that was formed in 1903.
 With approximately 1,100 full–time students, MCCN hosts one of the largest bachelor’s nursing programs in the state.
 Learners can pursue undergraduate and graduate degrees online.
 The school’s online RN–BSN completion program, which represents the only undergraduate option for distance learners, is designed for licensed professional nurses who want to earn a bachelor of science in nursing.
 Graduate degree offerings include a master of science in nursing education, and learners can also pursue an accelerated adult–gerontology acute care nurse practitioner post–master’s certification.